libts/tslib/CONTRIBUTING.md

 * publish, send an email to the mailing list and if you're in the mood, inform distributors that you know don't automatically get informed.
 * celebrate!

-note: up until 1.7 we kept the habit of adding generated files to a release branch that is never used again.
-Those branches exist.
-We can't do anything about it.
-We won't create new ones anymore.
-Ignore them.

-also note: It's important not to lose the generated files (tarballs, hashes and signatures).
+note: Do not lose the generated files (tarballs, hashes and signatures).
 Always upload them to at least 2 host providers.
 And do it immediately after pushing the tag.
 This also ensures you have time to find a new one in case one dies.
 Github is the primary source for distributions.